Paddington 2 Love

 Peripheral characters, animal or human, all have their place in the narrative.
-Wolfie the dog provides some of the best scenes with Paddington, plus it’s Feathers the parrot who produces the key element of exposition regarding the real perpetrator behind the burglary, without it being obvious or forced.
+Wolfie the dog provides some of the best scenes with Paddington.
+It’s Feathers the parrot who produces the key element of exposition regarding the real perpetrator, without it being obvious or forced.

 Plus, The Judge – and Paddington’s haircut calamity, not to mention his being on the train with them all as well – was absolutely hilarious.
 Arf!

 TOP TIP: Peripheral characters are frequently thought of as ‘throwaways’, but Paddington 2 shows us they can not only perform their own function, they can help push the plot forward meaningfully AND add to the storyworld.
 MORE: 7 Characters That Nearly Always A Big Mistake